thunlp/PathNRE/README.md

 ## Cite

-If you use the code or dataset, please cite the following paper:
+If you use the codes or dataset, please cite the following paper:

 [Zeng et al., 2017] Wenyuan Zeng, Yankai Lin, Zhiyuan Liu, and Maosong Sun.
 Incorporating Relation Paths in Neural Relation Extraction.
 In Proceedings of EMNLP.